PhenixCollaboration/web/_results/hepdata.md

 It is assumed that the PPG members responsible for the HEPData submission have GitHub accounts since the workflow involves a dedicated section of the
 {% include navigation/findlink.md name='hepdata_github' tag='official PHENIX repository' %}.
-The procedure of publishing materials on HEPData includes a few steps but still is fairly straighforward.
+**The procedure of publishing materials on HEPData does include a few steps but still is fairly straighforward.**
-It relies on having (a) properly formatted data (b) a designated reviewer in the IRC (c) making use of GitHub to manage the material and make corrections if necessary.
-Here are the details:
+It relies on
+1. having properly formatted data
+2. designating a reviewer - member of the IRC
+3. making use of GitHub to keep and manage the material and make corrections if necessary

+Here are the details of the procedure:
 * The IRC is responsible for QA of the data.
-The IRC selects one of its members as the official reviewer of the data uploaded to the HEPData portal who checks the data and gives the final approval before data goes live.
+The IRC selects one of its members as the official reviewer of the data uploaded to the HEPData portal who checks the data and gives their final approval before data goes live.  **Important: the reviewer needs to create a regular account on the HEPData portal with their regular e-mail address so that notifications be can properly forwarded.** Getting registered as a user is very much straightforward.
 * The submission package for a given publication is prepared by the working group in the form of properly formatted YAML (and optional PNG) files.
 The HEPData portal provides adequate documentation on this and other subjects.